How to Choose Healthcare Training Programs: Rubric for Evaluation

 While hearing about and watching videos of strategies, techniques, and tools used for these skills is a good first step, healthcare workers need some in-person practice to become proficient.
 Hands-on learning improves skill learning, retention, confidence, and even test scores.

 Look for a program that helps you find clinical training.
-For example, our training programs here at Stepful offer externship opportunities for students to help them develop the confidence they need to work at the top of their chosen field.
+For example, our training programs here at Stepful help students find externship opportunities so they can develop the confidence they need to work at the top of their chosen field.

 11) National coverage